duPont Library & Collections

 COLLECTIONS & RESEARCH

-The collections at Stratford Hall contain examples of man-made, as well as natural, objects.
-Some collections are better documented than others, but all are considered important resources for understanding and presenting Stratford Hall’s unique history.
+Stratford Hall holds exceptional examples of man-made, as well as natural, objects, ranging from ancient fossils to decorative and fine arts, horse-drawn vehicles, tools, and textiles; all considered important resources for understanding and presenting Stratford Hall’s unique history.

 The onsite archaeological collection includes artifacts from the 17th-century Clifts Plantation site at Stratford, excavated in the 1970s.
 Most of the artifacts from the excavations of the Stratford Hall-Mary Washington Field School in Historic Archaeology are currently housed at the University of Mary Washington.
 Excavation details for a small Slave quarter site (ST116) and the West Yard can be found on the Digital Archaeological Archive of Comparative Slavery (DAACS) website.